Attracting and Developing Talent

 Our Talent Metrics

-As part of our focused improvements in 2015, we expanded our range of key talent management metrics.
-These are explicitly linked to our goals, objectives and strategies and allow us to track and measure our progress in managing our talent into the future.
-These metrics include the following:
+As part of our focused improvements last year, we expanded our range of key talent management metrics.
+In addition to our retention statistics, these metrics have been utilised in 2016 to inform and assess our effectiveness in talent retention, to identify our development needs and to assist in making appropriate appointments to ensure that our high potential employees and key talents were given development opportunities as a result of the restructure of our business.
+These metrics remain explicitly linked to our goals, objectives and strategies and will allow us to track and measure our progress in managing our talent into the future.
+They include the following:

 Our Social Return on Investment Metrics

 More than ever, people want to know how the work they are doing on a daily basis is contributing to the world.
 At IPL, we recognise that in addition to creating economic value, the social value that we create as a company is also important, particularly when attracting new talent and engaging our employees.
 During 2016 we engaged a third party to assist us in the development of Social Return on Investment (SROI) metrics to help us quantify and communicate the value of our social contributions relative to our financial investment in areas such as food production, safety training and employment, and to relate these to the UN Sustainable Development Goals.
 SROI is a principles-based method for measuring the extra-financial value created by companies.
 The metrics will become part of the IPL employee value proposition going forward, as they will assist us in communicating to our prospective and current employees how their work at IPL contributes value to the communities in which we operate.